Reyder95/vesperia-rpg/README.md

 - Speed builds that allow a character to attack more than once a turn.

 Builds could be based on the entire team.

+## Assets Used
+At the current moment, a lot of assets I've used for prototyping are available online for free.
+As of the current time, I do not own any assets used.
+Here are the locations where I've looked for assets as of right now. **Do note, in the end game I will have completely made my own custom assets.
+These are just for prototyping**

+- [Craftpix](https://craftpix.net/) - Great 2d asset website.
+There are both paid and free options here.
+- [Itch.io](https://itch.io/game-assets) - Another great location for game assets!